VerifiedInc/id-verification-demo-server/README.md

 - `BaseEntity` abstract class with `uuid`, `createdAt`, and `updatedAt` properties

 ### feathers-mikro-orm
-- our custom adatper to help feathers and mikroORM play nice together
+- our custom adapter to help feathers and mikroORM play nice together

 ### Unum ID types
-- our shared types library, so you won't have to redefine the interface for a PresentationRequest again
+- our shared types [library](https://github.com/UnumID/types), so you won't have to redefine the interface for a PresentationRequest again

 ### ESLint
 - configured for TypeScript and [semistandard](https://github.com/standard/semistandard)